jimmyland22/AzureMLOps/README.md

 We also created an inference pipeline and an inference endpoing.
 We did run into errors that was not very descriptive.
 This might be a big issue with these 'black box' type designers.
 ![Inference Error](https://github.com/jimmyland22/AzureMLOps/blob/master/images/inference-error.png)

+### MLOps
+We followed the Azure *Getting Started with MLOpsPython*(https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md) tutorial to create the end-to-end machine learning pipeline.

+#### Issues:
+The first thing we ran into is that Azure changed how its parallel grants work for private projects [Azure Blog](https://devblogs.microsoft.com/devops/change-in-azure-pipelines-grant-for-private-projects/).
+We got past this first hurdle by going through the requesting process outlined in the blog.